Ruth Anderson (lawyer)

-Ruth Anderson, QC has extensive experience of the criminal justice system.
+Ruth Anderson KC is a Scottish lawyer whose expertise is criminal law.

 She was admitted as a solicitor in 1972, and as an advocate in 1991, taking silk in 1999.
 Her practice at the Bar has been principally a criminal one, defending in the High Court of Justiciary.
 She also served as an Advocate Depute from 1998 until January 2001.
-Miss Anderson has had local government experience and has also worked in private practice as a solicitor.
+Anderson has had local government experience and has also worked in private practice as a solicitor.
 She was appointed a part-time Sheriff in May 2003 and a full-time sheriff in September 2006.

-Ruth Anderson now owns a bookshop in Wigtown, name'd Well-Read Books of Wigtown.
+Anderson owns a bookshop in Wigtown, named Well-Read Books of Wigtown.

 SCCRC

-Ruth Anderson QC has been a Board Member of the Scottish Criminal Cases Review Commission (SCCRC) since 1 January 2002.
+Ruth Anderson KC has been a Board Member of the Scottish Criminal Cases Review Commission (SCCRC) since 1 January 2002.
 The SCCRC is currently conducting a review of the conviction of Abdelbaset al-Megrahi in the Pan Am Flight 103 bombing trial.
 The commission is expected to complete the review and announce its conclusions in the first half of 2007.